-Reset Feature 23 allows you to turn the operation of the Cab Chatter system on or off.
-When OFF, the Cab Chatter recordings will not be played when the engine is in Neutral.

-To use, cycle to Reset 23 and press the Horn/Whistle button.
+Reset 10 allows you to turn the operation of the Proto-Coupler® on or off.
+When OFF, the coupler will not arm or fire from Neutral.
+To use, cycle to Reset 10 and press the Whistle button.
 The engine will play a series of bells.
 This indicates the current setting.
-Each time the Horn/Whistle button is pressed, Proto-Sound® will cycle to the next available setting and provide the appropriate bell indicator.
-The settings for Reset Feature 23 are 1 Bell = ON, 2 Bells = OFF.
+Each time the Whistle button is pressed, Proto-Sound® will cycle to the next available setting and provide the appropriate bell indicator.
+The settings for Reset 10 are 1 Bell = ON, 2 Bells = OFF.
 When the desired setting is reached, lock the changes by interrupting the throttle and cycling the engine into forward.

-Programming For Squeaking Brakes And PFA Operation Reset Feature 28 (5 Clanks, 3 Clinks)
+Programming FYS Operation - Reset Feature 28-(5 Clanks, 3 Clinks)

-Reset Feature 28 allows you to turn the operation of the PFA sequence on or off.
-When OFF, the PFA will not activate.
-To use, cycle to Reset Feature 28 and press the Horn/Whistle button.
+Reset Feature 28 allows you to turn the operation of the FYS sequence on or off.
+When OFF, the FYS will not activate.
+To use, cycle to Reset 28 and press the Whistle button.
 The engine will play a series of bells.
 This indicates the current setting.
-Each time the Horn/Whistle button is pressed, Proto-Sound[®] will cycle to the next available setting and provide the appropriate bell indicator.
-The settings for Reset Feature 28 are 1 Bell = ON, 2 Bells = OFF.
+Each time the Whistle button is pressed,

+Proto-Sound® will cycle to the next available setting and provide the appropriate bell indicator.
+The settings for Reset 28 are 1 Bell = ON, 2 Bells = OFF.
 When the desired setting is reached, lock the changes by interrupting the throttle and cycling the engine into forward.

-Activating Remote Lock-Out Control- Reset Feature 40 (8 Clanks, 0 Clinks)
+Activating Remote Lock-Out Control - Reset Feature 40-(8 Clanks, 0 Clinks)

-Reset Feature 40 allows you to enable the Reverse Unit Lockout feature of Proto-Sound[®].
+Reset Feature 40 allows you to enable the Reverse Unit Lockout feature of Proto-Sound®.
 When enabled, you are able to lock the engine to run in only one of the directional states (Forward, Neutral or Reverse) whenever power is applied.
 The most common use for locking out an engine is in the use of power blocks on a layout.
-To use, cycle to Reset Feature 40 and press the Horn/Whistle button.
+To use, cycle to Reset 40 and press the Whistle button.
 The engine will play a series of bells.
 This indicates the current setting.
-Each time the Horn/Whistle button is pressed, Proto-Sound[®] will cycle to the next available setting and provide the appropriate bell indicator.
-The settings for Reset Feature 40 are 1 Bell = OFF, 2 Bells = ON.
+Each time the Whistle button is pressed, Proto-Sound® will cycle to the next available setting and provide the appropriate bell indicator.
+The settings for Reset 40 are 1 Bell = OFF, 2 Bells = ON.
 When the desired setting is reached, lock the changes by interrupting the throttle and cycling the engine into forward.

-Resetting All Proto-Sound® Options To Factory Defaults Reset Feature 18 (3 Clanks, 3 Clinks)
+Resetting All Proto-Sound® Options To Factory Defaults -

+Reset 18-(3 Clanks, 3 Clinks)

-Reset Feature 18 is the most powerful of the Reset features available.
-Using Reset Feature 18 allows you to override all changes in programming and return all Resets to the original, out of the box settings.
-To use, cycle to Reset Feature 18 and press the Horn/Whistle button.
+Reset 18 is the most powerful of the Reset features available.
+Using Reset 18 allows you to override all changes in programming and return all Resets to the original, out of the box settings.
+To use, cycle to Reset 18 and press the Whistle button.
 The engine will play a distorted bell, followed by a clear bell sound.
-This indicates that the Proto-Sound® system has restored all settings to factory default settings.
+This indicates that the

+Proto-Sound system has restored all settings to factory default settings.
 Lock the changes by interrupting the throttle and cycling the engine into forward.